dewshr/Bioinformatics-tools-and-data/extract_transcripit_id_and_gene_id/README.md

 ### 2) Running the Program

-The program can be run using `transcripts_to_gene.py -i Homo_sapiens.GRCh37.87.gtf --gene_version -o Homo_sapiens.GRCh37.87.t2g.txt --gtf_source ensembl`.
+The program can be run using `python transcript_gene_annotation.py.py -i Homo_sapiens.GRCh37.87.gtf --gene_version -o Homo_sapiens.GRCh37.87.t2g.txt --gtf_source ensembl`.
 Since, depending on the ensembl or gencode, the version information are stored differently, so gtf_source should be provided.
 By default it assumes the source as **gencode**.
 The parameter 'gene_version' adds gene version in the annotation file genetated.
 To see all the parameters available you can run `python get_gene_aliases.py -h`, which will give following details: